-To say my daughter, Haley, is independent would be an incredible understatement.
-I guess that is what you get when you get inspiration for your child’s name from a comet.
+To say, my daughter, Haley, is independent would be an incredible understatement.
+But I guess that is what you get when you get inspiration for your child’s name from a comet.

-In the fifth grade, Haley wanted to quit Girl Scouts because she just didn’t want to “dress like everyone else.”
+In the fifth grade, Haley wanted to quit Girl Scouts because she didn’t want to “dress like everyone else.”
 Besides, she had really gotten into music.
-First, it was piano, then the bass guitar, then the guitar and finally the bassoon.
+First, it was piano, then the bass guitar, then the guitar, and finally the bassoon.

 I relented, thinking, “How red can it be?”

-The first thought that came to my mind was, “We are going to hear about this when school starts.”
-Still, Haley said, we will deal with it when we come to it.
+The first thought that came to my mind was we would hear about this when school starts.
+How will other people react to such a drastic change?
+Still, my daughter said, “We will deal with it when we come to it.”

-School started and my kids packed off to middle school.
+School started, and my kids packed off to middle school.
 After a couple of weeks, my usually bubbly child changed.
 She became sullen and withdrawn.
-She avoided eye contact with me and with her father, often looked like she had been crying when I picked her up and went straight to her room after school.
-She started asking me about transferring to another school, or checking out private schools.
+She avoided eye contact with her father and me, often looking like she had been crying when I picked her up from school and went straight to her room after school.
+She started asking me about transferring to another school or checking out private schools.

-We looked at other colors, dulling it down, but every time she ended up in tears and said that it was more important to her to keep the red hair even if she had to take a bus to another school, a school that did not have bassoon and a music program.
+We looked at other colors, dulling it down.
+Still, whenever we did this, Haley cried and said it was more important to her to keep the red hair.
+She wanted the red hair even if it meant taking a bus to another school that did not have a bassoon program and a great music history.

-I sought expert advice from a parent who had been through something similar.
-I decided to talk to the principal.
-He was very understanding and calm, which is more than I could say for myself.
-(I may have used the “F” word a couple of times, okay three or four.)
-I told him that my daughter chose this school for the music program and that she was an amazing student and musician, but that the way this was handled was more like bullying than procedure.
-I recounted how Haley had been singled out for her appearance on at least three occasions, in front of her peers.
-I explained that it was distracting her from her learning and her desire to go to school each morning.
+I decided to talk to the head principal.
+He was very understanding and calm.
+My daughter chose this school for the music program.
+She was a fantastic student and musician, but this was handled more like bullying than procedure.
+I recounted how Haley was singled out for her appearance in front of her peers.
+I explained that it distracted her learning and her desire to go to school each morning.

-He assured me that learning was the priority at the school, that supporting kids to be the best they could be was his goal, and that he hadn’t noticed anyone with extremely red hair, but he would follow-up and get all sides of the story and get back to me.
-He emphasized that belittling kids, especially in front of their peers was not at all appropriate in his eyes.
+He assured me that learning was the priority at the school, that supporting kids to be the best they could be was his goal, and that he hadn’t noticed anyone with extremely red hair.
+Still, he would follow up, get all sides of the story, and get back to me.
+He emphasized that belittling kids, especially in front of their peers, was inappropriate in his eyes.
 He later left me a message not to worry about the color of her hair and that he hoped that Haley would have a good year.

 Haley did have a good year.
-The administrator who had singled her out, now ignored her in the hallways and in assembly, although random teachers took her out of the lunch line, or talked about her in the hallway, or interrupted her classroom instructor to ask, “When is this going to be taken care of?”
+The administrator who had singled her out now ignored her in the hallways and assembly.
+However, random teachers took her out of the lunch line, talked about her in the hallway, or interrupted her classroom instructor to ask, “When is this going to be taken care of?”

-At the beginning of this school year, the principal of my daughter’s school pulled my husband and me aside, saying that he had relaxed the dress code regarding hair color officially at the beginning of the year.
-He said there was some pushback from a few teachers, but he used this story to make his point:
+Fast forward a year later, the principal of my daughter’s school pulled my husband and me aside during a pep rally, saying that he officially relaxed the dress code regarding hair color at the beginning of the year.
+He said there was some pushback from a few teachers.
+Still, he used this story to make his point:

-As he recounted what he had witnessed, I had tears in my eyes.
-I hugged the principal, right there at the middle school bonfire!
+As he recounted what he had witnessed, I had tears.
+I hugged the principal right there at the middle school bonfire!

-As we say in Texas, everything is a “blessin’ or a lesson”.
-It is our job to figure out which it is.
-In this case, my daughter taught me about the importance of being accepted for who you are, instead of being judged for who you should be or what you look like.
+In this case, my daughter taught me the importance of being accepted for who you are instead of judged for who you should be or look like.

 These are my other takeaways:

-2. Choose your battles.
+- Choose your battles.
 When you are a 13-year-old girl, hair isn’t everything, BUT IT SURE IS SOMETHING!
-To her it was more important to express herself this way than it was to continue at a school with the music program and instrument that she loved dearly.
+To her, it was more important to express herself this way than to continue at a school with the music program and instrument that she loved dearly.

-3. Never take a “No” from someone who can’t give you a “Yes”.
-This is great advice for my career changers.
+- Never take a “No” from someone who can’t give you a “Yes.”
+This is excellent advice for my career changers.
 I must have gotten 100 NO’S over the years about changing careers from teaching to counseling and from counseling to coaching.

-5. Get advice from someone who knows.
-Thank God for another friend who had been through something similar with her daughter and had sought great legal advice.
+- Get advice from someone who knows.
+Thank God for another friend who had been through something similar with her daughter and had sought great advice.

-6. Being unkind is never the answer.
-Although there are certainly rules intended to keep us safe—like speed limits and stop signs—there is no room for unkindness.
-It solves nothing and the only answer is LOVE.
+- Being unkind is never the answer.
+Although particular rules are intended to keep us safe—like speed limits and stop signs—there is no room for unkindness.
+It solves nothing, and the only answer is LOVE.